Pennykoin/Pennykoin-old/README.md

   Then open pennykoin.sln in VS, and build all.
 The binaries will be in /build/debug/src ( i think, need to check on win box) .

-If you'd like to contribute to developer, you may donate at:

- * BTC: